jorbDehmel/theory-of-computation/presentations/diagonalization.md

 accepts.
 By definition, $A$ recognizes (but doesn't decide)
 $A_{TM}$.
 End of proof.

-# Proving the halting problem is undecidable
+# Proving the acceptance problem is undecidable

 **Thm:** $A_{TM}$ is undecidable.